shhwang1/BA_Kernel-based-Learning/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/115224653/198870201-f2d22a11-37a8-4030-8d7f-6b9f3ba7b60b.png"  width="500" height="300"></p>

-However, data that is completely linearly separated like the data above, as you may have noticed, rarely exists in reality.Therefore, in general, some errors are allowed, non-linear classifiers are used, and non-linear classifiers and errors are used simultaneously.
+However, data that is completely linearly separated like the data above, as you may have noticed, rarely exists in reality.
+Therefore, in general, some errors are allowed, non-linear classifiers are used, and non-linear classifiers and errors are used simultaneously.
 Arrange each case in the table of contents below.

+___
+### 2. Cases of SVM